emils2992/zezbsnekwoowoq/replit.md

     - Updated 12 command files with proper addField() method calls
     - Completely rebuilt buttonHandler.js with Discord.js v13 compatible syntax
     - Removed all modal-related code (not supported in v13) and fixed button interactions
+    - Fixed handler class instantiation issues and proper module exports
+    - Eliminated all deprecation warnings: converted setFooter to object format and addField to addFields
-    - Bot successfully running without errors on downgraded version
+    - Bot successfully running without errors or warnings on Discord.js v13.17.1

 ## User Preferences